ppetrovtv/pine_script_docs/source/Quickstart_guide.rst

 "study" vs "strategy"
 ---------------------
 Pine strategies are used to run backtests.
 In addition to normal script calculations, they also contain ``strategy.*`` calls to generate buy and sell orders.
 They can plot information on charts but cannot be used to generate alerts.
-See XXX for more information on strategies.
+See :doc:`/annotations/study_annotation`.

 Pine studies, as the one in the previous example, also contain calculations and plot information on charts, but cannot be used in backtesting.
 Studies containing ``alertcondition`` calls may be used to create alerts using the TradingView *Create Alert* dialog box.
-See XXX for more information on studies.
+See :doc:`/essential/Strategies`.

 Execution model of Pine scripts
 -------------------------------

 A Pine script is **not** like many normal programs that execute once and then stop.
 In the Pine runtime environment, a script runs in the equivalent of an invisible loop where it is executed once on each historical bar.
 When execution reaches the last, real-time bar, the script executes once every time price changes, then one final time when the real-time bar closes and becomes a historical bar.

 By default, Pine *strategies* only execute once at the close of real-time bars, but they can also be instructed to execute on each price change, as *studies* do.
-See XXX for more information on Pine’s execution model.
+See :doc:`/language/Execution_model`.

 Series
 ------